-The following letter is a play on the brilliant work of C.S.
+The following letter on racial diversity is a play on the brilliant work of C.S.
 Lewis in his book, The Screwtape Letters — a collection of letters written by a chief demon, Screwtape, to his nephew and protege, Wormwood.
 The idea was also inspired by a very thought-provoking post written by my friend, Bronwyn Lea, on the World Vision debate earlier this year.

 My dear Wormwood,

 I see from the news headlines recently that much of your work in generations past has caught the public eye and caused a bit of a ruckus.
 You really should have kept it under wraps, but I’ll excuse your negligence just this once.
 I realize that sometimes, the Enemy allows for these things to happen to expose us and all of our labor in the hearts and minds of our patients.

 Nevertheless, I commend you for the way you’ve worked hard in the midst of the situation at hand.